On Integers Whose Sum is the Reverse of their Product: Introduction

 We will break our discussion of the algorithm for describing reversed sum-product pairs into three sections, corresponding to the relative sizes of $a$, $b$, and the base $\beta$: \begin{itemize} \item (small $b$) $a \le b < \beta$

 \item (large $a$) $\beta < a \le b$

 \item (small $a$, large $b$) $a < \beta < b$ \end{itemize} In Section~\ref{sec:single-digit}, we show that there are only two reversed sum-product pairs when $b$ is small: $(2,2)$ and $(\beta-1,\beta-1)$.
 In Section~\ref{sec:large-a}, we find there is no reversed sum-product pair with large~$a$.
 For the final case, it will be useful to know that we do not need to ``carry'' when computing the sum of $a$ and $b$; this is proved in Section~\ref{sec:prelims}.
-We describe our recursive algorithm and the construction of DFAs in Section~\ref{sec:algorithm}.
-We will carefully explain how it works for the base~10.
-Python code for exploring this construction in various bases is available at
+We describe our recursive algorithm and the construction of DFAs in Section~\ref{sec:algorithm}, including a careful explanation for the base~10.
+Python code for exploring and visualizing this construction for an arbitrary base is available at